VictorCam/VictorCam/README.md

 <h2 align="center"> Hi there!
 I'm Victor Campa! 👋🦊 </h2>

-<h4>Full stack web developer and software engineer.
+<h4>Full stack web developer.
 Able to solve problems, use frameworks, and learn new technologies on any platform.
 Aspiring to build my own personal full stack project.
 Graduting (soon) at <a href="https://oregonstate.edu">Oregon State University</a> with a bachelors degree in CS.</h4>

 <div align="center">